evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     does not wait for the process to exit before running the next command.
     If the background process exits with an error while the task is still running, the task will continue running.
--   `silent`: do not log output of command
+-   `silent`: do not log output of command.
+Note that you should not pass secrets as command-line arguments but instead as environment variables or from a file, as Evergreen runs `ps` periodically, which will log command-line arguments.
 -   `system_log`: write output to system logs instead of task logs
 -   `working_dir`: working directory to start shell in
 -   `ignore_standard_out`: if true, do not log standard output